 Take some steps towards capturing all of this positivity and sending it outside of the classroom into your students’ lives.

 Spend five minutes each week writing out a handful of positive parent notes, or sending messages in parent communication apps like Seesaw and Class Dojo.
 Keep a list of the students you have sent positive notes about to ensure every student receives at least one personal message home each term.

-Take a look at our post about how to create a positive parent communication strategy for more resources, tips and ideas.
+Take a look at our post about how to create a positive parent communication strategy for more resources, tips, and ideas.

-What About Behaviour Management in Positive Classrooms?
+What About Behavior Management in Positive Classrooms?

 These kinds of ideas and activities do go a long way towards creating positive classrooms.
 However, there is, of course, a large component of positive classroom environments that relies upon setting reasonable expectations for behavior, communicating these clearly to your students, and being consistent in your methods of behavior management.